behnamac/go-discover-app/README.md

 npm install
 ```

+3. Set up your Google Maps API key (see above)

-3. Start the development server:
+4. Start the development server:

 ```bash
 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Available Scripts